 Nasturtium seeds are the edible, peppery seeds that form after nasturtium flowers.
 Pickled nasturtium seeds are a delicious alternative to capers.
 They are perfect for salads, pasta or any recipe that uses capers.

-All parts of the nasturtium are edible, with a peppery flavour.
+All parts of the nasturtium are edible and have a sharp, peppery flavour.

-- Add the leaves and flowers to your summer salad.
+- Add the leaves and flowers to your summer salads.

-- Use the flowers as a garnish for everything from pasta to a potato salad.
+- Use the flowers as a garnish for everything from pasta to potato salad.

 - Save the largest seeds for planting the next year.
 Allow them to dry out completely, then store them in an envelope with your other seeds.